DyogenIBENS/Agora/README.md

 ## Usage

-In a nutshell, you need to gather:
+In a nutshell, you need to provide:

 * a species tree (e.g. `species-tree.nwk`)
 * the list of genes of each species (e.g. matching the pattern `genes/genes.%s.list`)